ionfwsrijan/Skewline/README.md

-# MM Sim: Market Making Research Simulator
+# Skewline

-## Abstract
+## What it is

-MM Sim is a reproducible market-making research environment for comparing classical, signal-driven, learned, and hedged quoting strategies under realistic microstructure constraints.
+Skewline is a reproducible market-making research environment for comparing classical, signal-driven, learned, and hedged quoting strategies under realistic microstructure constraints.
 The simulator combines calibrated jump-diffusion and correlated multi-asset price paths, a price-time-priority limit order book, stochastic noise and